 Espresso is a mainstay of the coffee world, forming the basis for over 20 major coffee drinks.
 But what’s an Americano?
 Whatever your level of coffee expertise, we’re here to help you order your ideal beverage — and impress your friends.
-Keep reading to learn the subtle difference between a shot of espresso and a cup of Americano.
+Keep reading to learn the subtle difference between espresso and Americano drinks.

 What is espresso?

 Espresso is straight coffee concentrate, usually enjoyed straight or with a sprinkle of sugar.
 It has a full, strong coffee flavor and is known for its intensity.
 A shot of espresso is, on average, one ounce.
 Some people prefer more espresso and drink a doppio (double shot) or even a triple shot.

 There are three parts to an espresso shot: the “body” is the darker bottom, the “heart” is the lighter middle, and the foamy light-colored head on top is known as the “crema.”
 The air bubbles in the crema give espresso its distinctive aftertaste.

 Americanos are espresso shots combined with hot water.
 This process results in a less concentrated flavor and can dissipate some of the bitterness found in straight espressos.
 Americanos also have more liquid, so they’re better to sip on than espresso.
 A typical Americano may range from eight ounces up to 20.

 Because they’re larger and less concentrated, Americanos approximate regular drip or pour-over coffee.
 They may be served with sugar or cream.

 Because they’re made with the same amount of espresso, espresso shots and single-shot Americanos usually have the same total amount of caffeine.
 Per ounce, a shot of espresso will have more caffeine because it’s more concentrated.